BNNJ/Corewar/README.md

 The virtual machine then runs each process, which means it reads the byte pointed at by the PC, executes the instruction if possible, then advances the PC.

 Periodically, a check is made to see if the processes executed a live instruction.
 Those which have not are killed (regardless of which champion was declared alive).\
-The game stops when one or none process remains
+The game stops when no process remains, and the last player/champion to be declared alive wins.

 ## vm usage